tmarkec/take_a_hike/README.md

   Also found similar solution on how to combine 2 forms into 1 (in my case User & Profile form)
 - [W3schools](https://www.w3schools.com/) this was great for looking up forgotten **CSS** syntax and how to use it.
 - [Unsplash](https://unsplash.com/) all images were taken from Unsplash.
-- [CodeInstitute](https://learn.codeinstitute.net/) for their walkthrough project 'I think I can blog', which guided me with website build especially for publishing posts and comments section which I code along with the video with few adjustments
+- [CodeInstitute](https://learn.codeinstitute.net/) for their walkthrough project, which guided me with website build especially for publishing posts, comments and likes section which I code along with the video with few adjustments
 - [AllTrails](https://www.alltrails.com/) for providing me some text and useful information for my posts
-- [youtube](https://www.youtube.com/) videos from **codemy**, **netninja** and **veryacademy** for guidance and examples on how to create blog and improve of the website
+- [youtube](https://www.youtube.com/) videos from **codemy**, **netninja**, **veryacademy**, **djangolessons** and **ProgrammingWithJosh**youtube channels for guidance and examples on how to create blog and improve website with features such as 'search-box' & 'subscription'
 - [Allauth](https://django-allauth.readthedocs.io/en/latest/) for their documentation which was helpfull in creating user authentication
 - [Logoapp](https://logo.com/) for providing me with tools to easier generate my idea and create logo
+- [Djangoforbeginners](https://djangoforbeginners.com/) for providing useful information abut basic concepts and setup for django
+- [DEV community](https://dev.to/) for helping me to setup email with django

 ## Acknowledgements:
 - I would like to thank my mentor Narander Singh for all his help throughout the project and guidance in general
 - I would like to thank Code Institutes Slack Community, and tutor support as this helped me so much when I got stuck on part of my project
 - I would also like to thank our cohort facilitator Irene Neville, for answering any course-related questions I asked and for providing us with weekly guidance information about the project
+- Last but not least I would like to thank fellow colleague Mark Fenton for helping me with debugging my code and general advices

 [Back to the top](#take-a-hike)